Photo: Erik McLean, Pexels

 Photo: Weihnachtsmarkt am Neptunbrunnen

-This ice rink is one of the city's classics.
-Located directly in front of the Red Town Hall and surrounded by the Christmas market, a real winter wonderland awaits you from November 24, 2025.
+This 600 sqm ice rink is one of the city's classics.
+Right in front of the Red Town Hall, surrounded by the Christmas market, a real winter wonderland awaits you from November 24, 2025.
+If you get cold, you can warm up in one of the large, heated mulled wine bars around the ice rink.
+If you're lucky, you might even see Santa Claus with his reindeer team as he races through the Berlin air in his sleigh.

 What to expect: